US Right to Know Food Industry Collection

 - Correspondence among the United States Centers for Disease Control (CDC), governmental health organizations, and the Coca-Cola Company, regarding specific research and research methods; managing reactions and responses to news or actions perceived as negative to Coca-Cola’s business; working collaboratively on obesity issues and consumer choices; forming beneficial connections with officials at WHO; thanks and acknowledgment for support and guidance among Coke executives and CDC officials.

-- Records that document activities of the International Life Sciences Institute (ILSI), a global organization funded by large multinational food and beverage companies, including Coca-Cola.
+- Communications between academic researchers and the International Life Sciences Institute (ILSI), a global organization funded by large multinational food and beverage companies, including Coca-Cola.
 ILSI was founded in 1978 by Alex Malaspina, a vice president at Coca-Cola.
-The communications between ILSI and academic researchers at U.S. universities illustrate the vast complex network connecting for-profit food and beverage companies with scientific experts who produce research and recommendations affecting government policy and regulation.
+The documents illustrate the network connecting for-profit food and beverage companies with scientific experts who produce research and recommendations affecting government policy and regulation.